Patricia Reiff: Career

 Reiff started graduate school at Rice University in 1971 and immediately learned the computer programming needed to work on data from the Charged Particle Lunar Environment Experiment (CPLEE).
 In 2019 she described the process of analyzing data that arrived on 7-track tape reels and then, starting with Apollo 15, being able to watch data arriving in real-time.
 In the years following her Ph.D., Reiff worked on data from multiple missions including the Dynamics Explorer, Polar, IMAGE, and Cluster Missions.

 From 1993 until 1998, Reiff served on the NASA Space Science Advisory Committee, and in this role influenced the National Aeronautics and Space Agency (NASA) of the importance of including education and public outreach within science missions.
 In subsequent years, she worked on the education and outreach teams for multiple missions, including Imager for Magnetopause to Aurora Global Exploration (IMAGE) mission and the Magnetospheric Multiscale Mission (MMS).

 Reiff established multiple programs to engage the public in science, including a program on a master of science teaching degree.
 She develops software that is disseminated to public education groups and these programs have been seen by over a million visitors at 15 museums, and she is particularly focused on people in under-served communities in the American southwest.
 At the Houston Museum of Science, she worked with Carolyn Sumners on digital shows within planetariums, educational experiences that were ultimately spun off into two commercial ventures.
 Reiff also engages the public with real-time space weather alerts that provided predictions about aurora viewing.
 Reiff is a ham radio operator with the call sign W5TAR and has written guidelines to use ham radio to train teachers.
 Reiff sponsored the United States' first team to the International Astronomy Olympiad.

 Reiff served as the editor of solar-planetary news in EOS, the journal of the American Geophysical Union, from 1986 to 1989.
 In 2000, Reiff was the founding director of the Rice Space Institute.

 Research

 Reiff's research is on magnetospheric physics where she works on the aurora and how the solar wind changes Earth's environment.
-She used high- and low-altitude spacecraft data to show that auroras are caused by the alignment between and electric field and a magnetic field.
+She used high- and low-altitude spacecraft data to show that auroras are caused by the alignment between an electric field and a magnetic field.